scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 # Visual Scene Graph

-Visual question and answering is an important task in the learning field.
-Let's learn about how to perform VQA with Scallop with this simple image.
+Visual Question and Answering (VQA) is an important task in the machine learning and computer vision domain.
+Usually people represent an image using a scene graph, where we have

 <div>
  <img src="/img/summer_school/lab1/vqa_example.png" width="300"/>